Learning to Optimally Stop Diffusion Processes, with Financial Applications: Reinforcement learning algorithms

-So for the current problem, the policy improvement can be computed analytically provided that $J^{\pi}\left(\cdot,\cdot\right)$ is accessed for any $\pi$.
-Thus, solving the problem boils down to the first step, policy evaluation.
-For that step, we take the martingale approach for continuous-time RL developed in \cite{jia2022policy}.
+So for the current problem, the policy improvement can be computed {\it analytically} provided that $J^{\pi}\left(\cdot,\cdot\right)$ is accessed for any $\pi$.
+Thus, solving the problem boils down to the first step, policy evaluation.\footnote{Note that this shortcut is specific to the current problem and the approach we take.} For that step, we take the martingale approach for continuous-time RL developed in \cite{jia2022policy}.

 First, we consider an offline algorithm.
 Following \cite{jia2022policy}, denote

 which is a martingale.
 Noting $\barJ^{\pi}(T, X_T, R_T)=R_{T}g(T,X_T)$, \eqref{linear_homo_value_func} and the NN approximation, we get